Cine jobs

 SHORT STORY TO SCRIPT 5: "THE SPY"

-Here we follow a day in the life of a US spy in Italy in the late 1940s.
-His girlfriend is a spy too (though he doesn't know that), and in this short story - which gives a great insight into the day-to-day drudgery of the life of spies at the time - we (well, the smartest among us) see how our hero gets set up to be framed for murder, only he doesn't realize this.
-This could be developed into a full-length mystery-thriller, maybe close in spirit to North by Northwest.
+Here we follow a day in the life of a US spy in Italy during the late 1940s.
+His girlfriend is also a spy (though he doesn't know that), and in this short story—which offers great insight into the day-to-day drudgery of spies' lives at the time—we (well, the most astute among us) witness how our hero is set up to be framed for murder, although he remains oblivious to it.
+This could be developed into a full-length mystery-thriller.

 SHORT STORY TO SCRIPT 6: "THE DOMINANT MALE"